Home Table of Contents

 4) Bladder Control

-The use of magnetic fields to promote functional benefits, or as a rehabilitative or diagnostic tool, is called Functional Magnetic Stimulation (FMS).
-In humans with SCI, FMS has been used to stimulate breathing, enhance digestion, control urination, speed bodily wastes through the colon, and enhance circulation.
-(Other electromagnetic SCI applications have been discussed previously) At this time, FMS’SCI applications are limited to laboratory and clinical testing.
-No commercial FMS devices are available for SCI home use.
+The use of magnetic fields to promote functional or rehabilitative benefits is called functional magnetic stimulation (FMS).
+In individuals with SCI, FMS has been used to stimulate breathing, enhance digestion, control urination, speed bodily wastes through the colon, and enhance circulation.
+(Other electromagnetic SCI applications have been discussed previously).

+FMS systems consist of three components: a high-current pulse generator, magnetic coil, and power source.
 FMS pulse generators discharge output currents of 5,000 amps or more with pulse durations usually close to 250 microseconds.
-This is an extremely high electrical output that requires a powerful energy source.
+This high electrical output requires a powerful energy source.
 Internal circuitry in the pulse generator includes a storage capacitor that charges up to several thousand volts, control circuitry, and a thyristor - a solid state device able to switch large amounts of electrical current in a few microseconds.

-To induce ions (electrically charged molecules) to flow in affected nerves and, in turn, signal propagation, FMS magnetic coils generate field strengths of two Tesla or more, a powerful electromagnetic force.
-The magnetic coil (MC) typically consists of one or more well-insulated copper coils, temperature sensors and safety switches - all housed in a molded plastic case.
-The leads that connect the pulse generator to MC must be of sufficient gauge to minimize energy loss under high-current conditions.
+To induce signal propagation, FMS magnetic coils generate field strengths of two Tesla or more, a powerful electromagnetic force (comparable to magnetic resonance imaging, i.e. MRI).
+The magnetic coil (MC) typically consists of one or more well-insulated copper coils, temperature sensors, and safety switches - all housed in a molded plastic case.
+Either batteries or fixed electrical sources are used to generate FMS.

-Unlike FES, which applies electrical current directly to the skin or nerves through external or implanted electrodes, FMS affects nerve cells through a pulsed magnetic field, which radiates from one or more MCs placed outside the body over target nerves, or nerve roots.
+Unlike FES, which applies electrical current directly to the skin or nerves through external or implanted electrodes, FMS affects nerve cells through a pulsed magnetic field, which radiates from one or more magnetic coils placed outside the body over target nerves, or nerve roots.
 This difference between FMS and FES presents benefits and drawbacks.

 Benefits include: